mattrussi/gitlab-com-runbooks/docs/monitoring/thanos-receive.md

 - Make sure the receive distributor pods are running.
 - Check the receive statefulset pods are running and have quorum.
 We use a replication of 3, so we must have 2 pods at any given time.
 - Lastly ensure the generated config matches the state of the active receivers `kubectl -n thanos get cm thanos-thanos-stack-tenants-generated -o yaml`.

+## Current Limitations

+Currently the main limitation or drawback with the solution is the use of basicAuth via nginx.
+This will be replaced with OAuth in a future itteration.